stlmc/stlmc/INSTALL.md

 There are two ways to run our artifact.

       (1) Using the VirtualBox Image

       (2) Installation from Source Code

+      (3) Using Docker

 ## Using the VirtualBox Image

 You can run the experiments using VirtualBox (www.virtualbox.org).

 A Vritualbox image 'ase2021.ova' contains the benchmark models and scripts for the experiments.
-You can download the image from https://doi.org/10.5281/zenodo.5105936.
+You can download the image from https://doi.org/10.5281/zenodo.5106005.

+A minimum system requirement is as follows:

+  - Cores: 4

+  - RAM: 8192 MB (8 GB)

-A minimum system requirement is a dual-core machine with 2048 MB memory.
-In the virtual machine, our artifact is located in the directory 'home/ase2021/stlmc'.
+In the virtual machine, our artifact is located in the directory 'home/ase2021/stlmc-ase2021'.
 The password of the image is "ase2021".

+   Please see [README.md](README.md#running-the-experiments) to run the experiments.

 ---